jpodwys/fringe/README.md

 ## Route Handling

-Routes are not defined in node.
+View routes are not defined in node (although REST endpoints still can be).
 Instead, in order to ensure the app shell remains static and is therefore ServiceWorker cacheable, there is a single catch-all route in node that always returns the same static app shell.

 With that in mind, new routes should be defined in a `routes` object that will get baked into the app shell in the `dist` build step.
 Here's an example `routes` object: